slyq/ttcc-sim/README.md

 The command order for each gag matters.
 You can move around blocks of gag commands any way you like, however.

-For one-liners, you can use a quickhand strategy which attempts to mimic strategies said via chat
+For one-liners, you can use a quickhand strategy for efficieny

 ### Quickhand strategy format:
 - the quickhand strategy consists of only '-', 'x', or 'X'